The black lines show the routes of old Roman main roads, the red lines show ancient ridgeways mostly running

 overall direction of ridges in the area running west to east, implies that the Combe Valley originally reached

-the sea at Hastings port.
-When the great storm of 1287AD hit it eroded the cliff at Hastings where t is recorded
+the sea at Hastings.
+When the great storm of 1287AD hit the South Coast it eroded the cliff at Hastings where it is

 with the river then breaking through directly to the sea at present day Bulverhythe.
 This in turn would have

-created an island off the coast of Hastings which is shown in the maps.
+created an island off the coast of Hastings which is shown in the old maps, with subsequent erosion removing it from